vim-weex/vim-weex/README.md

 ### Vundle

-You can also add vim-jsx using [Vundle][4]---just add the following lines to your `~/.vimrc`:
+You can also add vim-weex using [Vundle][4]---just add the following lines to your `~/.vimrc`:

-    Plugin 'pangloss/vim-javascript'
     Plugin 'vim-weex/vim-weex'

 To install from within vim, use the commands below.